-Since I’m sure many of you received a drone for Christmas, here is all you need to know when using it out on hikes.
-Drone photography is a great hobby, its a lot of fun and allows for awesome photos.
-So in order to allow us to keep with this hobby, we need to respect the rules.
+Since I’m sure many of you received a drone by now, here is all you need to know when using it out on hikes.
+Drone photography is a great hobby, it’s a lot of fun and allows for awesome photos.
+So in order to allow us to keep up with this hobby, we need to respect the rules.

 Keep in mind that laws related to drones are changing regularly so it is important to note that the laws listed here may not be accurate in the future.

 It’s most likely that if you’re reading this then you probably intend to use your drone in a national park.
-It’s important to note that while there are restrictions on drones in the national parks, it’s not completely impossible.
+It’s important to note that while there are restrictions on drones in national parks, it’s not completely impossible.
 You will need to contact the park manager of whatever national park you intend on flying in to check in with them as different parks may have different policies.
 You can view the NSW national parks drone policy here.
 There are several reasons for these drone restrictions but primarily it is for wildlife protection (notably birds) and annoyance for other visitors.

 General private-use drone laws

 Australia has some of the most relaxed air traffic laws in the world, but here are some of the main laws that you should be considering when out flying.

 - Never Let the drone fly out of sight.
-While with most drones this is definitely possible due to the live video feed, the laws states that you must have an unbroken line of sight of your drone at all times.
+While with most drones this is definitely possible due to the live video feed, the laws state that you must have an unbroken line of sight of your drone at all times.

 - Altitude limit of 120 meters.
 This one is pretty self-explanatory, but you can’t exceed the height of 120 meters.

 - 5.5km away from controlled aerodromes.
-Controlled aerodrome, normally those with a control tower, have a 5.5km no-fly zone so make sure you are out of these areas before flying.
+Controlled aerodrome, normally those with a control tower, has a 5.5km no-fly zone so make sure you are out of these areas before flying.